Skip to main content

 The Costs of Being Sustainable

-Authors : Chini Emanuele (University of Luxembourg) ; Kraussl Roman (Bayes Business School) ; Stefanova Denitsa (Bayes Business School)
+Authors : Chini Emanuele (University of Luxembourg) ; Kraussl Roman (Bayes Business School) ; Stefanova Denitsa (University of Luxembourg)

 Presenter : Emanuele Chini (University of Luxembourg)